AdobeDocs/commerce-webapi/src/pages/rest/tutorials/image/delete.md

 ---
-title: Delete an image
+title: Step 4.
+Delete an image
 contributor_name: Goivvy LLC
 contributor_link: https://www.goivvy.com/
 description: We will learn how to delete an existing image
 ---

-# Delete an image
+# Step 4.
+Delete an image

 In this step, we will delete an image from a SKU.
 In this example, we'll use the image `id` of `695`.
 Use the [list API call](https://developer.adobe.com/commerce/webapi/rest/tutorials/image/list/) to see image IDs for your SKU.